 The division gathers information on criminal activity, crime trends, and criminal groups that pose a potential threat to public safety in the City of Woodland Park.

-The Investigation Division is led by Detective Sergeant Chris Adams.
-Each Detectives assigned to the division receives specialized training in interview and interrogation techniques, evidence collection, criminal procedure, search and seizure requirements and rules of evidence.
+The Investigation Division is led by Commander Jim Halloran.
+Each Detective assigned to the division receives specialized training in interview and interrogation techniques, evidence collection, criminal procedure, search and seizure requirements and rules of evidence.

-You can contact Detective Sergeant Adams via email by clicking on his name above or by calling the Police Department at 687-9262.
+You can contact either of the detectives via email by clicking on their name below, or by calling the Police Department at (719) 687-9262.